TheOdinProject/magic-ball-project/readme.md

 ## No-gos
-We don't need animations for this version of the toy.
+- We don't need animations for this version of the toy.
 The clients need the toy ASAP and don't care about animations.
+- No mobile responsiveness needed.
+- Accessibility will be addressed in next project cycle.
 Since the possible answers are few, we don't need a backend.
 We can use JavaScript, HTML, and CSS.